addon-stack/browser/docs/sidebar.md

 openSidebar(options: chrome.sidePanel.OpenOptions): Promise<void>
 ```

 Opens the side panel with the given options in Chrome (MV3).
 Falls back to `browser.sidebarAction.open()` in Firefox.
-Logs a warning if unsupported.
+Logs a warning and resolves as a no-op if unsupported.

 <a name="setSidebarOptions"></a>